• Home

 • Serve

-Why there is increasing interest in Okinawa diet recipes
+Why there an increasing interest in Okinawa diet recipes

 Dr. Craig Wilcox, an American gerontologist, summarized his findings of the typical Okinawan diet.
 “Okinawans have a low risk of arteriosclerosis and stomach cancer, and very low instances of hormone-dependent cancers, such as breast and prostate cancer.
 They eat three servings of fish per week, on average … plenty of whole grains, vegetables, soy products, (such as tofu), and more kombu seaweed than anyone else in the world.
 They also eat squid and octopus, which are rich in taurine –known to lower cholesterol and blood pressure.”